arm/arm-toolchain/arm-software/embedded/docs/llvmlibc.md

 At present, this toolchain builds C++ libraries limited to what is supported with LLVM libc, for example, iostream is not available.

-At the time of writing this (2024-07), LLVM libc is a work in progress.
-It is incomplete: not all standard C library functionality is provided.
+LLVM libc is a work in
+progress.
+It is incomplete: not all standard C library functionality is provided yet.